pillairamdas/CIFAR10_kNN/README.md

 ## References

 The primary source of programming concepts is derived from the course [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.github.io/).

 The files in utils folder are obtained from:

-[CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.github.io/) [Tensorflow-Tutorials](https://github.com/Hvass-Labs/TensorFlow-Tutorials/)
+[CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.github.io/)

+[Tensorflow-Tutorials](https://github.com/Hvass-Labs/TensorFlow-Tutorials/)

+## Conclusion

+We can observe from the results that using k Nearest Neighbor classifier, we are able to acheive around 35% accuracy which is more than a simple probabilistic classifier having an accuracy of 10% (since number of classes are 10).
+However, we must consider the time taken for the classification.
+Since training in kNN is only memorizing the data, the time to train would be very less.
+During testing, the kNN algorithm performs poorly.
+In this case it takes ~65 seconds for classifying the CIFAR10 data set.